September 8, 2021

-- Be a resident of Indiana and a resident of or attend high school in Gibson County.
+- Be a resident of Indiana and attend a Gibson County high school.

-- Be a graduate of an accredited Gibson County or Indiana high school by the end of June 2022, and begin as a full-time college student in the fall of 2022.
+- Be a graduate of an accredited Gibson County high school by the end of June 2022, and begin as a full-time college student in the fall of 2022.

-- Have a minimum SAT score of 1200 (ERW + M) or a minimum ACT score of 22 or a minimum PSAT score of 1100.
+- Have a minimum SAT score of 1100 (ERW + M) or a minimum ACT score of 22 or a minimum PSAT score of 1100.

 - Apply for the scholarship in only one county.

 - GPA (cumulative grade point average – 15%)

 - School activities and work experience (indication that a student is well-rounded and gets along with others; indication that applicant can handle and prioritize multiple demands; shows a commitment to an area of interest; consider leadership roles in activities, intensity and longevity of activities, number and variety of organizations, link to career and/or personal goals; response to school or work experience impact prompt – 15%)